 Sec.
 26-55-3.
-Possession of Salamanders and Turtles

-(a) No person shall possess in excess of three (3) Spotted Salamanders, (Ambystoma maculatum), at any time.

-(b) No person shall possess in excess of three (3) Marbled Salamanders, (Ambystoma opacum), at any time.

-(c) No person shall possess any Wood Turtle, (Glyptemys insculpta), at any time.

-(d) No person shall possess in excess of one (1) Eastern Box Turtle, (Terrapene c. carolina), at any time.

-(e) No person shall possess in excess of one (1) Eastern hognose snake, (Heterodon platirhinos), at any time.

-(f) No person shall possess in excess of one (1) Eastern ribbon snake, (Thamnophis sauritus), at any time.

-(g) No person shall possess in excess of thirty (30) adult Common Snapping Turtles, (Chelydra serpentina), at any time.
-This restriction shall not apply to turtles that can be documented as being bred in captivity and legally obtained.

-(h) No person shall possess in excess of one (1) Spotted Turtle, (Clemmys guttata), at any time.

-(Effective February 16, 1994; Amended September 9, 2013)

-Importation and Possession of Deer, Moose, and Elk Carcasses and Parts
+Possession of salamanders and turtles

+- (a) No person shall possess in excess of three (3) Spotted Salamanders, Ambystoma maculatum, at any time. - (b) No person shall possess in excess of three (3) Marbled Salamanders, Ambystoma opacum, at any time. - (c) No person shall possess any Wood Turtle, Clemmys insculpta, at any time. - (d) No person shall possess in excess of one (1) Eastern Box Turtle, Terrapene c. carolina, at any time. - (e) No person shall possess in excess of one (1) Eastern hognose snake, Heterodos platirhinos, at any time. - (f) No person shall possess in excess of one (1) Eastern ribbon snake, Thamnophis sauritus, at any time.
-Sec.
-26-55-4.
-Importation and possession of deer, moose, and elk carcasses and parts

-No person shall import or possess whole carcasses or parts thereof of any deer, moose, or elk from wild or captive herds from other states or Canadian Provinces where chronic wasting disease has been confirmed, including, but not limited to, Colorado, Wyoming, Utah, New Mexico, Montana, South Dakota, Kansas, Minne-sota, Wisconsin, Illinois, Nebraska, Oklahoma, New York, West Virginia, Alberta and Saskatchewan.
+Importation and Possession of Deer, Moose, and Elk Carcasses and Parts or elk from wild or captive herds from other states or Canadian Provinces where chronic wasting disease has been confirmed, including, but not limited to, Colorado, Wyoming, Utah, New Mexico, Montana, South Dakota, Kansas, Minne-sota, Wisconsin, Illinois, Nebraska, Oklahoma, New York, West Virginia, Alberta and Saskatchewan.
 Any additional states and provinces where chronic wasting disease is confirmed will be published in the Department's annual Hunting and Trapping Guide and on the Department's Web site.
 This provision shall not apply to meat that is de-boned, cleaned skullcaps, hides or taxidermy mounts.